Zekom/Samples-for-AIR/PushSampleApp/README.md

 The project files supplied are for Flash Builder 4.6 [http://www.adobe.com/products/flash-builder.html](http://www.adobe.com/products/flash-builder.html).

-Note: You will need to first download the [BlackBerry 10 SDK for Adobe AIR Beta 4](https://developer.blackberry.com/air/download/sdk).
+Note: You will need to first download the [BlackBerry 10 SDK for Adobe AIR](https://developer.blackberry.com/air/download/sdk).

 You can import the existing project files in Adobe Flash Builder 4.6 and build/deploy it from there: